Cringe Check

 Trend Alert

-Trend alert was a space for current trends on TikTok primarily but other social media platforms as well.
-Anyone could post trends they came across.
-As moderators we would post a new trend at least every other day with a brief explanation of the trend and if we thought a brand could get involved and how quickly they should do so.
+Trend alert existed as a space for where anyone could post interesting trends they came across.
+Additionally, we would post ourselves a new trend at least twice a week with a brief explanation of how a brand could effectively capitalize on it and what they should avoid.

 Slang Translator